rorynolan/filesstrings/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Compatibility with readr
-This is primarily a fix to make the package work with the new version of 'readr' (1.1.0).
+This is primarily a fix to make the package work with the coming version of 'readr' (1.1.0).